bleow/react-labs/js/03-Introducing Components.md

 ## 4. Style the component

-1. **Create a file** called "Greeting.css" in the same folder as the Greeting.jsx file.
+1. **Create a file** called "Greeting.css" in the same folder as the Greeting.tsx file.

 2. **Define a css class** within this file that sets the text colour to red.